Knowing how to estimate the resources required to carry out a project is never the simplest of tasks.

 Likewise important is the development of qualitative information, such as judgement made by team members.

-In conclusion, regardless of project size or budget, estimating activities can be a challenging task.
+Regardless of project size or budget, estimating activities can be a challenging task and a project management software could be of great help!7